pixee/codemodder-python/src/core_codemods/docs/pixee_python_disable-graphql-introspection.md

 Introspection allows a client to query the schema of a GraphQL API.
 Allowing introspection in production code may allow a malicious user to gather information about data types and operations for a potential attack.

 Introspection is often enabled by default in GraphQL without authentication.
-This codemod disables introspection altogether at the view level by introducing a validation rule for that.
-The rules used may be dependent on the framework used.
+This codemod disables introspection altogether at the view level by introducing a validation rule.
+The required rules may be dependent on the framework that you are using.
 Please check your framework documentation for specific rules for disabling introspection.

 Our changes look something like this:
 ```diff